Lahti-University-of-Technology/full-stack-course/material/ethics.md

 ### Audit

-I may ask for a live walkthrough, a quick refactor, or a time-boxed reproduction without outside help.
+I will at random times ask for a live walkthrough, a quick refactor, or a time-boxed reproduction without outside help.
 Failure to demonstrate understanding or to provide evidence will be treated as a transparency failure.

 ### Quick checklist